IF1007/gateway/docs/README.md

 ## Request Logging
 The request logging functionality is provided by the Express framework ([Debugging Express](https://expressjs.com/en/guide/debugging.html)).
 To activate it, the `Debug environment variable` must be set to the appropriated value.
 To include only information about request, this variable can be set to `express:router`.
 To output a more complete information about the all the functionalities handled by Express, this variable may be set to `express:*`.

+## Activate GraphiQL
+[GraphiQL](https://github.com/graphql/graphiql) is a graphical user interface that is useful for testing queries.
+By default, it is disabled in the gateway but may be activated by setting the `GRAPHIQL` environment variable to any value.
+After activation, the same can be accessed through the GraphQL endpoint `/graphql` in a browser.